ruohoruotsi/awesome-music-production/readme.md

 - [ATM CLI] - Command line tool for generating and working with MIDI files.
 - [Aubio] - Segmentation, pitch detection, tapping the beat and producing midi streams.
+- [Augmented Audio] - Library for audio programming written in Rust.
 - [Band.js] - Music composer interface for the Web Audio API.
 - [Blip] - Looping and sampling with the Web Audio API.
 - [Cane] - A small MIDI sequencer DSL designed around vectors and euclidean rhythms.